-Benefits of Transportation Options
+Deligitie of Transportation options

 Benefit Description

 Traffic Congestion Helps reduce traffic congestion, facility costs,

 Reduction and environmental impacts.

 Consumer Benefits Provides consumers with choices to choose the

-most efficient option for each trip.
+Consumer Benefits most efficient option for each trip.

+·

 Allows transportation options for people who are

 Equity physically, economically or socially

 disadvantaged.

+· a.coa.ra.nagea.

 Helps communities become more "livable",

 Livability resulting in increased property values and

-commercial activity.
+- commercial activity.

 Results in a more diverse and flexible

 Security and Resilience transportation system that can accommodate

 variable and unpredictable conditions.

+Tanasio and amprodictable conditions.